alpsayin/opensubtitles-searcher/README.md

 + Fixed to english language, couldn't bother to add languages, send updates if you want to add your language
 + SxxEyy auto text field completion, i.e. parses s02e12 text into relevant fields
 + Search TV Series or Movies with their title and/or season+episode and/or year
-+ Search for subtitles by selecting a movie file(submits its file size) and year(optional)
++ Search for subtitles by selecting or drag'n'dropping a movie file(submits its file size) and year(optional)
 + Parses filenames into title, season and episodes
 + It will remember where you picked your last movie file from, so you don't have to browse to your movie/seris directory everytime
 + Opens the default web-browser and takes you to search results page